rieckpil/progmot/content/post/one-year-course-release.md

 6. Once the order is completed, SendOwl sends a webhook to my WordPress instance and Thrive Apprentice grants access to the purchased course
 7. The user can now work with the course and gets a "Welcome" email delivered to their inbox

-It took me some test purchases until I had the proper configuration for this setup, but since then, it's working as expected.
+It took me some test purchases until I had the proper configuration for this setup, but since then, it's working fine.

-[SendOwl*](https://rieckpil.de/a/sendowl) even offers a deep integration with [Mailchimp*](https://rieckpil.de/a/mailchimp) to recover abandoned carts that can help to drive additional sales.
-The integration to my main mailing list also helps to segment the audience.
+[SendOwl*](https://rieckpil.de/a/sendowl) even offers a deep integration with [Mailchimp*](https://rieckpil.de/a/mailchimp) to recover abandoned carts.

+The integration to my main mailing list also helps to segment my audience.
 I can see if a subscriber has enrolled for the course or got stuck in the checkout.

 This helps to send marketing campaigns more efficiently to the right subscribers by using tags:

 ![Mailchimp SendOwl Integration Example](/img/mailchimp-order-information-from-sendowl.png "Mailchimp SendOwl Integration Example")